MaheshKumar92/CarND-Behavioral-Cloning-P3/writeup_report.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 Number of epochs was 5, after which validation error was not changing much and I was able to drive the car.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I used an adam optimizer so that manually tuning the learning rate wasn't necessary.

 ### Simulation